udacity/didi-competition/tracklets/README.md

     ./run-bag_to_kitti.sh -i /data/bags -o /output

-The same as above, but you want to suppress image output:
+The same as above, but you want to suppress image output and only process messages:

     ./run-bag_to_kitti.sh -i /data/bags -o /output -- -m